 Consider the Blue Book

+There is another book, known as the Blue Book, (formally titled "Handbook of United States Coins"), which is the most widely used guide to wholesale coin values.
 These are the average values a coin dealer will offer to pay you for your coin collection.
 They typically run between 50% and 75% of what the exact same coins would sell for at retail price.
 Coins which derive most of their value from bullion (such as common-date American Eagles and Double Eagles) will get you more (75% to 85% or so) because most of their value is based on the gold itself, rather than the rarity of the coin.

 Appraising Your Collection for Insurance Purposes